Information / Italian designs

 Unregistered Design Rights

-Under European Community law, unregistered design rights, which afford a certain degree of protection even in the absence of registration, are acquired automatically and with no need for formalities.
+Under European union law, unregistered design rights, which afford a certain degree of protection even in the absence of registration, are acquired automatically and with no need for formalities.
 The unregistered design right is more limited in scope as well as duration (3 years) than the registered design right: the essential features of both forms of protection are compared in our table Registered/Unregistered Italian designs.

 Term for Registration of Disclosed Designs